-The Forest Grade North Planning Area Secondary Plan was added by OPA#40 on 07/12/2004.
+The Forest Grade Northing Planning Area Secondary Plan was added by OPA#40 on 07/12/2004.
 It provides direction for the development of the Forest Glade North Planning Area, as designated on Schedule A: Planning Districts & Policy Areas in Volume I: The Primary Plan.

-Schedule FGN-1: Study Area The property is within the "Study Area" of the Forest Glade North
+Schedule FGN-1: Study Area

-Planning Area.
-The Study Area is generally described as the area bound by Tecumseh Road East to the south, Lauzon Parkway to the east, the CN rail line to the north and the rear property line of the lands fronting

-Jefferson Boulevard to the west.

-Schedule FGN-2: Land Use The property is designated as "Business Park."
-An extension of that serve the needs of the Business Park employees.

-Catherine Street is proposed to access the property, which would be a "Class 1 Collector Road."
-Business Park uses are proposed within the northwestern portion of the Planning Area and are envisioned to consist of office development, light industrial uses and ancillary commercial uses, including restaurants, retail and personal services
+The property is within the "Study Area" of the Forest Glade North Planning Area.
+The Study Area is generally described as the area bound by Tecumseh Road East to the south, Lauzon Parkway to the east, the CN rail line to the north and the rear property line of the lands fronting Jefferson Boulevard to the west.
+The property is designated as "Business Park."
+An extension of Catherine Street is proposed to access the property, which would be a "Class 1 Collector Road."
+Business Park uses are proposed within the northwestern portion of the Planning Area and are envisioned to consist of office development, light industrial uses and ancillary commercial uses, including restaurants, retail and personal services that serve the needs of the Business Park employees.